Break Records trivia themed image for bar quiz night

 During Event Monitoring

-Keep the participant-to-staff ratio at an ideal 15:1 for smooth operations [3].
+Keep a healthy participant-to-staff ratio for smooth operations.
 Use medal-shaped QR surveys to collect real-time feedback from attendees.

 Post-Event Analysis